BaguaSys/bagua/bagua-net/README.md

 ## Limitations

 Bagua-Net currently only accelerates AllReduce on TCP.
-Support for other operations and RDMA are still under development.
+Support for other operations and RDMA is still under development.